adamulrich/django-portfolio/readme.md

 # Development Environment

-I used VS Code, Django 3, Python 3.9, Bootstrap 4, Bing Maps, and OpenWeatherAPI to build this project.
+To build this project, I used VS Code with Python 3.9.13.
+Libraries included are Bootstrap 4 and Python-Dotenv.
+Web Services used are Bing Maps and OpenWeatherAPI.

 # Useful Websites